lucsorel/py2puml/README.md

     print(''.join(py2puml('py2puml/domain', 'py2puml.domain')))

     # writes the PlantUML content in a file
-    with open('py2puml/domain.puml', 'w') as puml_file:
+    with open('py2puml/py2puml.domain.puml', 'w', encoding='utf8') as puml_file:
         puml_file.writelines(py2puml('py2puml/domain', 'py2puml.domain'))
 ```

-* running it (`python3 -m py2puml.example`) outputs the previous PlantUML diagram in the terminal and writes it in a file.
+* running it outputs the previous PlantUML diagram in the terminal and writes it in a file.

 # Tests